 Dr. Siegart: This is not a one-size-fits-all answer as different tests will come with different wait times for results.
-For example, the PCR test takes 2-5 days to receive results; whereas the most convenient and faster Antigen test provides results in 15 minutes.
-Regardless of which testing method a traveler chooses, it’s important to remember that even if one is promised a specific timeline for your results, there may be a delay, which could pose an issue for those traveling to destinations that require proof of a negative test.
 Having a flexible travel schedule and/or planning some buffer time between test results and the start of the trip can help to skirt around these gray areas.
+For example, the PCR test takes 2-5 days to receive results, whereas the most convenient and faster Antigen test provides results in 15 minutes.
+Regardless of which testing method a traveler chooses, it’s important to remember that even if promised a specific results timeline, there may be a delay which could pose an issue for those traveling to destinations that require proof of a negative test.
+Moreover, it’s important to remember the new CDC guidelines which require a traveler to be tested within one day before their flight to the US.

-Dr. Siegart: Depending on one’s intended destination, proof of a negative COVID-19 test within 72 hours of travel may be required.
-Some countries require such proof as do some states in the U.S. On Call’s clients are encouraged to consult with us for the most up-to-date guidance on how to prepare for travel to their intended destinations, check the CDC’s Travel Recommendations by Destination page, and review the U.S. Consulate’s website for their destination countries as well.
+Dr. Siegart: Depending on one’s intended destination, proof of a negative COVID-19 test within variable number of days of travel may be required.
+On Call’s clients are encouraged to consult with us for the most up-to-date guidance on how to prepare for travel to their intended destinations, check the CDC’s Travel Recommendations by Destinations page, and review the U.S. Consulate’s website for their destination countries as well.

 Does a negative test help guarantee traveler safety (and the safety of others) when traveling?

 Dr. Siegart: No, it does not.
 A negative test can be falsely reassuring.
-The PCR test is more accurate and has fewer false negatives and positives than the Antigen test.
-However, all tests have some degree of false negatives and positives.
+The PCR test is more accurate and has fewer false negatives than the Antigen test.
+However, because it is so sensitive, it may detect small bits of genetic material that have not cleared from the body due to an infection that is no longer active or contagious.
+All tests have some degree of false negatives and positives and must be interpreted clinically based on the context of exposure and presence or absence of symptoms.
 If COVID-19 exposure is very recent it may be too early for any test to detect.
 Testing should always be performed in consideration of the likelihood of exposure, current health condition, and the presence of any symptoms.
-Someone who has had significant exposure and now has a fever and a cough and tests negative may be falsely reassured.
-Those individuals should self-quarantine pending follow-up with their healthcare providers and have a repeat test to make sure the first test was not falsely negative if there is any question.
+Someone who has had significant exposure and now has a fever and a cough, and tests negative, maybe falsely reassured.
+Those individuals should self-quarantine pending follow-up with their healthcare providers and have repeat testing to make sure the first test was not falsely negative if there is any question.
 I also stress that the standard safety precautions should always be followed regardless of test status.
 Social distancing, wearing a mask, and hand hygiene cannot be overemphasized.